danilojr-delacruz/ksig_scalability_experiments/README.md

 ksig_experiments.py and sigkerax_experiments.py

 Ensure the appropriate environment is activate when running each file.
+Ensure the files are run from the home directory to ensure relative directories are respected.

 The results will be stored as pickle files in the results directory.